By Paul d'Anjou, Twitch growth expert

 What kind of Twitch clips perform best on TikTok for growth?

-A clip with a universal hook, understandable in 3 seconds by someone who has never heard of you.
-Ideal length: 15 to 45 seconds.
-Human reaction, visual fail or story-driven over a niche-gaming technical play.
-The test: would your mom understand the clip?
+A clip with a universal first second, understandable in 3 seconds by someone who has never heard of you.
+A human reaction, a visual fail, or a story being told rather than a niche-gaming technical play.
+The test: would a random viewer who doesn't play your game get it in 3 seconds?

 How many TikTok clips per week to grow Twitch?